 A handheld game console is a lightweight, portable electronic machine for playing video games (and, as the technology evolves, do other tech-related things too).
 Unlike consoles tied to TVs, the controls, screen and speakers are all part of a single unit.
-There have been a number of different handhelds over the years.
-One of the most popular was Nintendo's Game Boy.
-Two of the current top crop are Nintendo's DS (which stands for "Developers' System," or more commonly, "Dual Screen") and Sony's PlayStation Vita.
+One of history's most popular handhelds was Nintendo's Game Boy.
+Two of the current top crop are Nintendo's DS (which stands for "Developers' System" or, more commonly, "Dual Screen") and Sony's PlayStation Vita.
 (Advanced cellphones are now cutting into the traditional handheld game hardware market.
 But this review will concentrate on dedicated devices.)

-The DS, meanwhile, incorporates two screens (one of which is a touch screen), wireless connectivity and a microphone port.
-The DS features a clamshell design, with the two screens aligned vertically on either side of the hinge.
-Its lower touch-sensitive screen can be pressed with a stylus or your finger to enhance direct-touch gameplay.
+The DS, meanwhile, incorporates two screens, as mentioned, wireless connectivity and a microphone port.
+It features a clamshell design, with the two screens aligned vertically on either side of the hinge.
+The lower touch-sensitive screen can be pressed with a stylus or your finger to enhance direct-touch gameplay.
 The console also features online capabilities via the Nintendo Wi-Fi Connection and can connect up to 16 players for multiplayer games.
 The DSi version features two digital cameras and supports internal and external content storage.
 (The DS system is backward compatible with all Game Boy Advance games.)

-Since the PSP can interface with the PS3, Sony has created similar parental controls for its handheld console.
+Since the Vita can interface with the PS4, Sony has created similar parental controls for its handheld console.

-2) Video Ratings: Access to movies disks can be restricted as well with a number system ranging from 1 to 8.
+Video Ratings: Access to movies disks can be restricted as well with a number system ranging from 1 to 8.
 And the system's Web connection can be turned off or be set to block specific sites.

 The Nintendo DS has no parental controls for its software-based games.
 The 3DS, however, offers up a few options.